FreeUKGen/MyopicVicar/doc/roadmap.md

 ### Features

- - Researchers can register to access extra facilities.
+ - Researchers can register
+ - Extra features are accessible to registered users extra facilities.
 (What are these features?)
- - All researcher help and information screens complete.

 ## Future releases